Haptodus

-Haptodus is an extinct genus of basal sphenacodont, member of the clade that includes therapsids and hence, mammals.
+Haptodus is an extinct genus of basal sphenacodonts, a member of the clade that includes therapsids and hence, mammals.
 It was at least 1.5 m in length.
 It lived in present-day France during the Early Permian.
 It was a medium-sized predator, feeding on insects and small vertebrates.

-Discovery and history
+Discovery and taxonomy

 Haptodus baylei

 Haptodus baylei, the type species of Haptodus, is known only from a single, badly preserved specimen hosted in the Muséum National d'Histoire Naturelle of Paris.
 It was collected at Les Télots, near Autun of France, from a terrestrial horizon dating to the Asselian stage of the Cisuralian series, about 299-296.4 million years old.

 The taxonomy of many pelycosaurs was revised in details by Alfred Sherwood Romer & Llewellyn Price (1940).
 They synonymized many genera, including Callibrachion (from Margenne near Autun, France), Datheosaurus (from Nowa Ruda of Poland), Palaeohatteria and Pantelosaurus (both from Germany), with Haptodus, but retained these taxa as distinct species.
 After describing H. garnettensis in 1977, Currie (1979) synonymized all European haptodontines, as well as Cutleria wilmarthi, with the type of the genus, H. baylei.
 Later, Laurin (1993 and 1994) considered Haptodontinae to represent a polyphyletic grade of basal sphenacodonts, and revalidated Cutleria, Palaeohatteria and Pantelosaurus, while Callibrachion was considered to be a nomen dubium and Datheosaurus was not examined.
 Laurin also suggested that the type species of the genus H. baylei might be a nomen dubium.
 His revision has been accepted by subsequent authors.